 This was then followed by the current cost of living crisis.

 For those who invest, there has also been the added worry of how the stock markets have performed.
 Understandably many of our customers want to know more.
 There are two things worth considering:

-1. Your investment with Royal Bank Invest is being managed by experts with the long term in mind
+Royal Bank Invest is managed by experts at Coutts

 During dramatic events it’s tempting for investment managers to make frequent changes to assets making up investment funds.
 On the other hand, the experienced investment managers at Coutts look beyond the immediate situation and use careful consideration before acting too hastily.
 As an example, they recently sold some European shares with a view to reduce risk, while continuing their patient and cautious approach to minimise costs and maximise potential returns in the longer term.

 Times like these can also create opportunities, so the investment managers are ready to act if the right one comes up.